mkorelov/TicTacToe/README.md

 This is my implementation of Tic-Tac-Toe using Java & JavaFX on a Apple Silicon Macbook.

+## To Do
+1. Decriptive Variable Names (Done)
+2. No Magic Numbers
+3. Inline Comments

 ## Features

 Version 1 Features:
 1. Launching the app opens the Main Menu where you can start a new game (Done)
 2. Implement the game and logic behind it (Done)